HazyResearch/snorkel-superglue/README.md

 To obtain the MNLI dataset for pretraining RTE and CB, we recommend referring to the starter code for the [GLUE](https://gluebenchmark.com/) benchmark.

 ## Usage
-- To train a model for one of the SuperGLUE tasks, use `run.py` with settings you specify or `run.sh` to use general defaults we recommend.
+- To train a model for one of the SuperGLUE tasks, use `run.py` with settings you specify or `run.sh` to use general defaults we recommend. (e.g., `bash run.sh CB`)
-- Note that training will be very slow without a GPU.
+- Note that the first training run will automatically download the pretrained BERT module, and that training will be very slow in general without a GPU.
 - Tutorials for using Slicing Functions (SFs), Transformation Functions (TFs), or doing pre-training with an auxiliary task are included under `tutorials/`.